TsCl/Pyridine: Alcohol to Tosylate (ROTs) + What Happens Next (SN2 vs E2)

 Pyridine deprotonating the oxysulfonium intermediate to deliver the neutral tosylate.

-Step 2 — Pyridine (or pyridinium chloride) removes the proton from oxygen, delivering the neutral tosylate while retaining configuration at carbon.
+Step 2 — Pyridine removes the proton, forming pyridinium chloride and delivering the neutral tosylate while retaining configuration at carbon.

 ROTs resting state with pyridinium chloride—ready for substitution, elimination, or isolation.